30 Years of Electronic Publishing

 Today

-So here we are with a responsive website, an app for the dominant mobile technologies, and a PDF that updates itself every day.
-How long will that apply?
-The one certainty is that students and professionals will always be drawn to quality, and so resources that deliver what they need accurately, reliably and fast are going to be in demand for as far into the future as it is possible to see.
+The one certainty in a changing world is that students and professionals will always be drawn to quality, and so resources that deliver what they need accurately, reliably and fast are going to be in demand for as far into the future as it is possible to see.

 David Blackie